atbcb/ICTTestingBaseline/docs/10Forms.md

 -----------------------------------------
 **Baseline Test ID:** 10.6-ErrorSuggestion
 ### Identify Content
-Input fields with automatic error detection and notification.
+Input form components with automatic error detection and notification.

 ### Test Instructions
-1. Enter incorrect values in input fields in order to trigger automatic error detection that result in error notifications.
+1. Enter incorrect values in input form components in order to trigger automatic error detection that result in error notifications.
 Examples include but are not limited to:
     1.  required fields
     2.  date (format)
     3.  state (abbreviations in an address)